gstrauss42/math/v2/readme.md

+prototype for calculator function

+char        *calc_2(char *input);

-prototype for calculator function, all sub functions are in the calc_2.c file char        *calc_2(char *input);
+all sub functions are in the calc_2.c file